-Let’s dive into the details of the options available to you if you want to say goodbye to the laptop when DJing.
+Let’s dive into the details and take a look at the best DJ decks if you want to say goodbye to the laptop when DJing.

 The Best All-In-One DJ Controller

-- Fantastic Screen – The Denon Prime 4 offers an exceptional screen.
-Large, bright and with touch controls.
-Once you get your head around how to navigate through the menus it becomes a joy to use.
+- Fantastic Screen – The Denon Prime 4 Plus offers an exceptional screen.
+Large, bright, and with touch controls.
+Once you get your head around how to navigate through the menus, it becomes a joy to use.

 - Built-In Drive – A built-in SATA drive bay allows you to store your music within the controller.
 The controller also supports USB and SD cards.
 This gives you full flexibility in how you want to manage your music collection.